 - Have the right mindset

 Before you begin any triathlon event, you should recall how much effort you put into preparing for the D-day.
 This should give you a boost of confidence.
-Also, approach the event, a discipline at a time.
+Also, approach the event, one discipline at a time.
 Thinking about all three disciplines at a goal might overwhelm you.
 But, breaking them into chunks will lessen your anxiety.

 Lastly, do not forget to start any triathlon event with a winning mentality.